Analysis | If there is any real evidence of fraud, Mr. President, it’s time to put up

 As for Powell's more exotic claims about voting machines, those are either false, obviously irrelevant or both.

 • That “statistical analysis” suggests that vote totals were weird.
-There is unquestionably a useful role played by statistical analysis of votes which can illuminate possible problems with election results.
-But such analysis doesn't by itself constitute proof of fraud, and such analyses can often be swayed by the analysts's subjective views of the issue.
+There is unquestionably a useful role played by statistical analysis of votes that can illuminate possible problems with election results.
+But such analysis doesn’t by itself constitute proof of fraud, and such analyses can often be swayed by the analysts’s subjective views of the issue.

 Others are simply ridiculous.